 Although this overview focuses on federal regulation of food safety, it is important to note that state regulatory agencies also play an important role in food safety regulation, especially in enforcement.
-Most notably, state regulatory agencies are primarily responsible for food sanitation and safe food handling by food retailers, foodservice providers, and food-vending operations.
+Most notably, state regulatory agencies are primarily responsible for food sanitation and safe food handling by food retailers, food service providers, and food vending operations.

 Development of Federal Food Safety Regulations

-In 1930, the Bureau of Chemistry became the Food and Drug Administration and began battling to revise the 1906 Food and Drug Act.
-The FDA was unsuccessful until 1937, when elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 persons, many of whom were children.
-This tragedy spurred legislative action, and in 1938 Congress strengthened federal food safety regulatory authority with the passage of the Federal Food, Drug, and Cosmetic Act (FDCA).
-The 1938 Act also created standards of identity, quality and fill of container that are the subject of much discussion today.
-In 1957, the Poultry Products Inspection Act (PPIA), which is similar to the Meat Inspection Act (MIA), was enacted in response to a rapidly expanding market for processed poultry products.
+In 1930, the Bureau of Chemistry was reorganized, and a portion of the former agency became what is today known as the FDA.
+In 1933, the FDA recommended the Senate pass a bill to completely revise the 1906 Food and Drug Act, but the bill did not pass.
+However, in 1937, elixir sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 people, many of whom were children.
+This tragedy spurred Congress to act, and in 1938 Congress passed the Federal Food, Drug, and Cosmetic Act (FDCA).
+The 1938 FDCA created standards of identity, quality standards, and fill of container standards, many of which are still in effect today.
+Similarly, Congress passed the Poultry Products Inspection Act (PPIA), which is similar to the FMIA, in 1957 in response to a rapidly expanding market for processed poultry products.

-Food laws continued to evolve based upon the concerns and issues of the times.
-In response to concerns over synthetic food additives, pesticides, and cancer, the Food Additives Amendment to the FDCA was enacted in 1958, requiring the evaluation of food additives to establish safety.
-In 1960, the Color Additive Amendment to the FDCA was enacted, which required manufacturers to establish the safety of color additives in foods, drugs, and cosmetics.
-In 1966, the Fair Packaging and Labeling Act required products marketed on a retail basis to consumers in interstate commerce to be honestly and informatively labeled.
-Following well-publicized outbreaks of botulism food poisoning in canned foods in 1973, the Food and Drug Administration (FDA) issued Low-Acid Food Processing Regulations.
-In 1978, in response to chloride deficiency in about 130 infants, the FDCA was amended by passage of the Infant Formula Act of 1980 requiring manufacturers to follow strict safety, quality, and analytical regulations.
+Likewise, food laws continued to evolve based on the concerns and issues of the times.
+In 1958, Congress enacted the Food Additives Amendments to the FDCA in response to concerns over synthetic food.
+These amendments required food manufacturers to evaluate food additives to establish safety and led the FDA to promulgate its Generally Recognized as Safe (GRAS) regulations.
+In 1960, Congress enacted the Color Additive Amendment to the FDCA, which required manufacturers to establish the safety of color additives in foods, drugs, and cosmetics.
+In 1966, the Fair Packaging and Labeling Act required manufacturers to honestly and informatively label products marketed on a retail basis to consumers in interstate commerce.
+In 1973, Following well-publicized outbreaks of botulism food poisoning in canned foods, the FDA issued Low-Acid Food Processing Regulations.
+In 1978, in response to chloride deficiency in about 130 infants, Congress amended the FDCA and passed the Infant Formula Act of 1980 which required manufacturers to follow strict safety, quality, and analytical regulations.

 Role of Federal Agencies

 Within the food safety statutory framework are several administrating federal agencies, each with specific responsibilities related to the safety of the nation’s food supply.
 Although a total of thirteen federal agencies play ancillary or supporting roles in the regulation of food safety, the FDA and FSIS have most of the regulatory responsibility.